sehmim/mcphy/README.md

 <details>
 <summary><b>Do I need an OpenAI API key?</b></summary>

 No!
-MCPHy works without an OpenAI key using keyword-based fallback matching.
+MCPhy works without an OpenAI key using keyword-based fallback matching.
 However, for best results, we recommend using GPT-4-mini for intelligent query understanding.

 </details>

 <details>
 <summary><b>Can I use this in production?</b></summary>

-MCPHy is currently in active development (v0.1.0).
+MCPhy is currently in active development (v0.1.0).
 It's great for development, testing, and prototyping.
 For production use, we recommend waiting for v1.0.0 or implementing additional security measures.

 </details>

 <details>
 <summary><b>Does it work with GraphQL?</b></summary>

 Not yet!
 GraphQL support is on our roadmap.
-Currently, MCPHy supports REST APIs via Swagger/OpenAPI specifications.
+Currently, MCPhy supports REST APIs via Swagger/OpenAPI specifications.

 </details>